spen/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

  * initialPosition: Optional initial position.
 Pass as -1 to reflect reverse selection.

+### selectPreviousBlock

+Returns an action object used in signalling that the block preceding the given clientId should be selected.

+*Parameters*

+ * clientId: Block client ID.

+### selectNextBlock

+Returns an action object used in signalling that the block following the given clientId should be selected.

+*Parameters*

+ * clientId: Block client ID.
+ * options: Optional selection options.
+ * options.isReverse: Whether to select preceding.

 ### startMultiSelect

 Returns an action object used in signalling that a block multi-selection has started.